-We have to start in 2016, with the impeachment with the then Brazilian president Dilma Rousseff.
+We have to start in 2016, with the impeachment of the then Brazilian president Dilma Rousseff.
 You can read my own article on all the questionable aspects of this process here.

-Then, there was the imprisonment of Luiz Ingácio Lula da Silva (Lula), Brazil’s ex president and one of the most popular politicians in the country this day.
+Then, there was the imprisonment of Luiz Ingácio Lula da Silva (Lula), Brazil’s ex-president and one of the most popular politicians in the country to this day.

 As Lula couldn’t run in the presidential election of 2018, the centre-left was unable to present to the Brazilian voters a candidate strong enough to win against Jair Bolsonaro.
 Bolsonaro, as you might know, is Brazil’s current far-right president.

-But why record a podcast episode just now, you might ask.
+But why to record a podcast episode just now, you might ask.